Agents of S.H.I.E.L.D. season 1: Broadcast

 Along with the premiere in the United States on ABC, the season began airing in Canada on CTV on September 24, 2013.
 In the United Kingdom, the season debuted three days later on Channel 4, while it began airing on the Seven Network in Australia on October 2, 2013, and in New Zealand on TV2 on February 16, 2014.

 Home media

 The season was released on September 9, 2014, on Blu-ray and DVD.
 Bonus features included behind-the-scenes featurettes, audio commentary, deleted scenes, a blooper reel, as well as the television special, Marvel Studios: Assembling a Universe.
-On November 20, 2014, the season became available for streaming on Netflix in the United States, and was available until February 28, 2022.
+On November 20, 2014, the season began streaming on Netflix in the United States, and was available until February 28, 2022.
 It became available on Disney+ in the United States on March 16, 2022, joining other territories where it was already available on the service.

 Reception

 Ratings

 As of September 30, 2013, an estimated 22.1 million viewers have watched the premiere episode in the US through live, DVR, encore, and online viewing.
 This was the highest ratings received by the first episode of a drama series in the United States for almost four years since the pilot episode of ABC's V. In Canada, the premiere saw 2.706 million viewers, the third highest viewership for the week on the network.
 In the United Kingdom, the episode debuted as the highest rated drama launch of the year, averaging 3.23 million viewers including the +1 channel and recordings viewed the same night, a share of 14.8 percent of people watching TV in the UK at the time.
 The premiere in Australia was watched by 1.3 million viewers, the top show of the night.
 In New Zealand, the episode premiered to 326,790 viewers, the fourth highest show of the night, and the most watched show on TV2.
 By the time the full season was picked up by ABC it ranked as the number one new series of the 2013–14 television season among adults 18–49.
 The season averaged 8.31 million total viewers, ranking 43rd among network series.
 It also had an average total 18-49 rating of 3.0, which was 20th.